|

 has been sung on UK radio and TV broadcasts of Catholic services

-since 1988 than any other single Catholic composer.
-To date, his
+since the mid 1980s than any other single Catholic composer.
+To

 of my life and the Gathering